anonl/nvlist/documentation/technical/resources.md

 @@@ Support JNG or WEBP
 @@@ KTX is premultiplied, PNG isn't.

+## Texture loading

+@@@ Load textures from file, additional parameters customizable by using img.json in the same folder.
+@@@ Premultiplied alpha
+@@@ JNG texture loader
+@@@ Generates solid color textures via ColorTextureLoader, hacked into libGDX assetmanager.
+Filenames of the format "AARRGGBB.color" result in color images (folder is ignored).
+In the future a more general solution would be nice to allow for more cacheable texture kinds.

 #Audio

 @@@ Sound + music + voice go in /snd